-We are subject to the risk of loss as a result of not complying with laws governing financial crime.
+We are subject to the risk of loss as a result of not complying with laws governing financial crime, including sanctions.

-We are subject in our operations worldwide to laws and regulations relating to corrupt and illegal payments, counter-terrorism financing, anti-bribery and corruption- and adherence to anti-money laundering obligations, as well as laws, sanctions and economic trade restrictions relating to doing business with certain individuals, groups and countries ("AML/CTF laws").
+We are subject in our operations worldwide to laws and regulations relating to corrupt and illegal payments, counter-terrorism financing, anti-bribery and corruption and adherence to anti-money laundering obligations, as well as laws, sanctions and economic trade restrictions relating to doing business with certain individuals, groups and countries ("AML/CTF laws").
 The geographical diversity of our operations, employees, clients and customers, as well as the vendors and other third parties that we deal with, increases the risk that we may be found in violation of AML/CTF laws.
-Emerging technologies, such as cryptocurrencies, could also limit our ability to track the movement of funds thereby heightening the risk of our breaching AML/CTF laws.
+Emerging financial crime risk typologies could also limit our ability to track the movement of funds thereby heightening the risk of our breaching AML/CTF laws.
+Additionally, as a result of the ongoing Russia-Ukraine conflict, the current sanctions environment remains dynamic and rapidly evolving.
+Sanctions and export controls could adversely affect our business activities and investments in sanctioned jurisdictions, as well as expose us to compliance risk and reputational harm.
 Our ability to comply with AML/CTF laws is dependent on our detection and reporting capabilities, control processes and oversight accountability.